gardener/gardenctl-v2/docs/help/gardenctl_resolve_shoot.md

 Resolve shoot for the current target.
 This command is particularly useful when you need to understand which shoot the current target translates to, regardless of whether a seed or a shoot is targeted.
-It fetches and displays information about its associated garden, project, seed, and shoot.
+It fetches and displays information about its associated garden, project, seed, and shoot, including any access restrictions in place.
 A garden and either a seed or shoot must be specified, either from a previously saved target or directly via target flags.
 Target flags temporarily override the saved target for the current command run.

 ```